-• STEP 3- MEDC/MML Review
+• STEP 3- MEDC/MSHDA/MML Review

 If project passes initial Patronicity review, projects will be forwarded to the review team and evaluated on the criteria noted in this document.
-MEDC/MML staff may contact the applicant for more information.
+MEDC/MSHDA/MML staff may contact the applicant for more information.

-• STEP 4- Patronicity Polish
+• STEP 4- Patronicity Polish & Video Production

 If approved by the review team, Patronicity will then engage fully with the applicant to polish off the project page, talk marketing, and build out the crowdfunding campaign.
+MEDC Videography Staff will engage with the applicant to produce the project pitch video at no cost.
+This is a service of the MEDC and will only be utilized at the discretion of the applicant.